4.13. GUI Interaction

 sim.run()

-This loads the main window and also raytraces the geometry if it hasn’t already been traced.
+This displays the main window and also raytraces the geometry if it hasn’t already been traced.
+Note that TraceGUI.run is a blocking operation.

 Parameters